By Carla Oates

-Dealing with cramps, bloating and breakouts?
+Dealing with women's health issues like cramps, bloating and breakouts?
 Your hardworking gut microbes play a big role in hormonal balance.

 Recent studies show that an imbalanced gut microbiome (known as dysbiosis) can be directly linked to hormonal imbalances.
-And conversely, hormonal imbalances such excess amounts of oestrogen can affect our gut, causing bloating, fluid retention and slower digestion.
+And conversely, hormonal imbalances such excess amounts of estrogen can affect our gut, causing bloating, constipation, fluid retention and slower digestion.

-Once oestrogen is produced in our ovaries (and in lesser amounts by our fat tissue post-menopause), it circulates via the bloodstream before arriving at the liver.
-Here, it is inactivated and sent to our digestive tract for elimination, where gut microbiota produce an enzyme called B-glucuronidase that breaks down oestrogen into its active form.
-That’s why if your microbiome isn’t working efficiently, oestrogen that should be eliminated will be re-circulated, potentially causing a hormone imbalance.
+Once estrogen is produced in our ovaries (and in lesser amounts by our fat tissue post-menopause), it circulates via the bloodstream before arriving at the liver.
+Here, it is inactivated and sent to our digestive tract for elimination, where gut microbiota produce an enzyme called Beta-glucuronidase that breaks down estrogen into its active form.
+That’s why if your microbiome isn’t working efficiently, estrogen that should be eliminated will be re-circulated, potentially causing a hormone imbalance.

-Along with making us fertile, oestrogen affects our metabolism, skin, weight and fat deposition patterns.
+Along with making us fertile, estrogen affects our metabolism, skin, weight and fat deposition patterns.
 Plus it has a protective effect on our bone and heart health.
-Decreased oestrogen is the reason our risk of obesity, cardiovascular disease and osteoporosis increases post-menopause.
-Similarly, excess levels of oestrogen can cause symptoms commonly associated with PMS such as heavier periods, bloating, mood swings, fluid retention, adrenal fatigue, acne and breast tenderness.
+Decreased estrogen is the reason our risk of obesity, cardiovascular disease and osteoporosis increases post-menopause.
+Similarly, excess estrogen levels can cause symptoms commonly associated with PMS such as heavier periods, bloating, mood swings, fluid retention, adrenal fatigue, acne and breast tenderness.

-We can promote healthy oestrogen levels by supporting our gut health, liver and elimination pathways.
-First and foremost, encourage healthy microbial diversity by eating plenty of high fibre vegetables and probiotic, lacto-fermented foods—and don’t forget our new GUT PRIMER™ Inner Beauty Support!
+We can promote healthy estrogen and hormone levels by supporting our digestive system, gut health, liver and elimination pathways.
+First and foremost, encourage healthy gut flora and microbial diversity by eating plenty of antioxidant-rich, high fibre vegetables, probiotic supplements (like The Beauty Chef inner beauty powders and elixirs) or lacto-fermented foods—and don’t forget our new GUT PRIMER™ Inner Beauty Support!